mantidproject/documents/Design/RecoveryFunction.md

 Workspace history will not delete workspaces that might have been deleted during the uptime.
 This could become an issue if there are a lot of these.

 If a workspace is a memeber of a grouped workspace and another member of that group has been deleted, the original group workspace command will fail, as there is no record of all workspaces in the group.
-This is realted to `ADSValidator`
+This is realted to `ADSValidator`.

+Places where `ADSValidator` occurs:
+* `Framework/Algorithms/src/DeleteWorkspaces.cpp`
+* `Framework/Algorithms/src/GroupWorkspaces.cpp`
+* `Framework/Muon/src/ConvertFitFunctionForMuonTFAsymmetry.cpp`
+* `Framework/Algorithms/src/Stitch1DMany.cpp`
+* `Framework/Algorithms/src/SumOverlappingTubes.cpp`
+* `Framework/Algorithms/src/ConjoinXRuns.cpp`
+* `Framework/WorkflowAlgorithms/src/ExtractQENSMembers.cpp`
+* `Framework/Algorithms/src/MergeRuns.cpp`
+* `Framework/Algorithms/src/PolarizationEfficiencyCor.cpp`

 ## Open questions